jasminema01/jasminema01.github.io/README.md

 Hi!
 My name is Jasmine, and I'm studying computer science and data science at UC Berkeley!
-Find out more on me on [my website](https://jasminema01.github.io/) and [linkedin](https://www.linkedin.com/in/jasmine-ma10/)! 🎧✍🏼⋆˙⟡ ♡✎
+Find out more about me on [my website](https://jasminema01.github.io/) and [linkedin](https://www.linkedin.com/in/jasmine-ma10/)! 🎧✍🏼⋆˙⟡ ♡✎